davidpicard/jkernelmachines/README.md

 Acknowledgement
 ---------------

-This work was mostly done while working at Lip6 - http://www.lip6.fr
+This work was started while working at Lip6 - http://www.lip6.fr